 Proactively collect guest emails so you can send them special birthday discounts or exclusive invitations to special events.
 This can be done using a simple clipboard at the front desk or via a little card that you give to guests with their check.
 Many credit card apps like Square are automatically connected to customers’ email accounts—another good way to capture that important data.
 We’ll be sharing a how to guide in a few weeks as part of the Ultimate Guide to Running a Restaurant.

-5. Expand your marketing game
+5. Up your restaurant marketing game

 Host special events, offer discounts, leverage technology—like social media, or your email list—to attract new guests, and increase the lifetime value of repeat guests.
 We wrote a whole list of marketing tips and tactics that should help get you started.